≡ Menu

 The first would be…

-guaranteed issue life insurance policy, which wouldn’t require someone to have to take a medical exam or answer any medical questions but would also contain a GRADED DEATH BENEFIT and only allow those between the ages of 50 and 85 to apply (in most cases).
-Which would usually be a deal-breaker for most folks with Cystic Fibrosis.
+guaranteed-issue life insurance policy wouldn’t require someone to take a medical exam or answer any medical questions.
+It would also contain a GRADED DEATH BENEFIT and only allow those between the ages of 50 and 85 to apply (in most cases), which would usually be a deal-breaker for most folks with Cystic Fibrosis.

 The second option….

-If you were to die from a “natural” cause of death like a heart attack, a stroke, or say a complication associated with having been diagnosed with Cystic Fibrosis, these types of products would not pay a death benefit to your family.
+We would usually turn to an Accidental Death Policy, which typically isn’t the greatest option either because these “types” of products aren’t TRUE life insurance policies because they provide coverage for ACCIDENTS.
+This means that if you were to die from a “natural” cause of death like a heart attack, a stroke, or, say, a complication associated with having been diagnosed with Cystic Fibrosis, these types of products would not pay a death benefit to your family.

-Things have begun to change a “bit” within the life insurance industry where now we do have some potential options that may be available to certain individuals who have been diagnosed with Cystic Fibrosis provided that they meet a rather “strict” criteria list and are only looking for a somewhat limited amount of TRUE life insurance coverage.
+Things have begun to change a “bit” within the life insurance industry.
+Now, we have some potential options that may be available to certain individuals diagnosed with Cystic Fibrosis, provided that they meet a rather “strict” criteria list and are only looking for a somewhat limited amount of TRUE life insurance coverage.

-Even though most life insurance companies are going to be unwilling to insure an individual who has been diagnosed with Cystic Fibrosis, we here at IBUSA still like to cover all bases and see if there may be a chance for you to still be able to qualify for coverage with the one or two different insurance companies willing to provide coverage to those with CF.
+Even though most life insurance companies are going to be unwilling to insure an individual who has been diagnosed with Cystic Fibrosis.
+That said, we here at IBUSA still like to cover all bases and see if there may be a chance for you to be still able to qualify for coverage with the one or two different insurance companies willing to provide coverage to those with CF.

 Why do life insurance companies care if I’ve been diagnosed with Cystic Fibrosis?

-Simply put, the main reason why life insurance companies are going to “care” if an individual has been diagnosed with Cystic Fibrosis is that Cystic Fibrosis is a very serious pre-existing medical condition.
+Simply put, the main reason why life insurance companies are going to “care” if an individual has been diagnosed with Cystic Fibrosis is that Cystic Fibrosis is a severe pre-existing medical condition.
 And can potentially affect the lifespan of those affected by it.

 Cystic Fibrosis Defined: